goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 - Model parallelism for efficient large model training

-This is a great time to talk about data, model and pipeline paralism and how massively large LLMs are trained across GPUs
+This is a great time to talk about data, model and pipeline paralism and how massively large LLMs are trained across GPUs, Because that is what essential the NVIDIA team did with megatron and shared how they did it!

 https://huggingface.co/docs/transformers/v4.13.0/en/parallelism
 https://docs.aws.amazon.com/sagemaker/latest/dg/model-parallel-intro.html